Homelessness in Vancouver: Cost of housing

 This factor accounted for the second largest part (about 22 percent) of Vancouver's homeless population in 2005 and was down to 19 percent 2008.

 There had been an increase of government support for social housing between 1994 and 2001; however, after 2001 until 2006 government support for social housing declined, so much so that, in 2006, the UN Committee on Economic, Social and Cultural Rights (UNCESCR) urged Canadian governments to address homelessness and inadequate housing as a national emergency.
 As a result, homelessness in Vancouver accelerated quickly.
 This marked by the increase of people on the street from the year 2002 to 2005 of 1,121 persons to 2,174 persons.
 In 2006 complications in Vancouver's housing market clouded support for social housing that had been re-announced by the government, leading to a shortage of social housing units affordable enough for low-income groups.

+Displacement and gentrification in Chinatown

+In recent years, Vancouver’s Chinatown has experienced rapid gentrification, contributing to the displacement of low-income residents and increasing homelessness risk among seniors.
+Many seniors in the area, in particular, elderly Chinese Canadians, live on fixed incomes, face language barriers, and depend on aging single-room occupancy (SRO) units or non-market housing.
+These buildings are often sold, re-built, or left in poor conditions, forcing long-term tenants to relocate with limited housing options.
+A 2023 city-funded study found that appropriate seniors’ housing in the Chinatown and Downtown Eastside areas were severely limited, with long waitlists and insufficient support services.
+Advocates argue that redevelopment has prioritized luxury condominiums and commercial revitalization over affordable housing, resulting in cultural erosion and exclusion of older Chinese residents.
+Intersectional factors such as age, race, class, and immigrant status further exacerbate these challenges.
+During the COVID-19 pandemic, incidents of anti-Asian crimes in the area also increased, heightening insecurity for seniors in precarious housing situations.

+Closure of Riverview

+The last factor in homelessness in Vancouver is the closure of the Riverview Mental Hospital.
+In the 1990s, patients were discharged, without shelter, and could only live on the streets of the Downtown Eastside.